top of page

 “Sunday morning worship is a Saturday night decision.”

-Maybe you’ve heard that said, or maybe you’ve said it yourself.
+Maybe you’ve heard that saying before, or maybe you’ve said it yourself.
 And it's right.
 It gets at something important, which is that attending Church has to be a personal priority.
 The decision to physically gather with the saints of God is a choice we each have to make.
-Sunday morning corporate worship means saying “no” to other things so that we are able to say “yes” to being present with the gathering of God’s people.
-The Church is the people, after all; not a building, not a website, and not a devotional gathering.

 A Decorating Tradition

 Christmas is one of my favorite times of the year.
-The seasons are changing, the air is cooling, holiday festivities fill up the calendar.
-As the song says, “its the most wonderful time of the year.”
-And along with all festivities come the decorations.
-Trees, garland, lights, stockings, and more!
+The seasons are changing, the air is cooling, and holiday festivities fill up the calendar.
+As the song says, “it's the most wonderful time of the year.”
+And along with all the festivities come Christmas decorations.
+Christmas trees, garland, lights, stockings, and more!
 These decorations make a statement: It's Christmas time!
 Christmas is coming!
-Christmas decorations build anticipation and hope.

 And here’s something incredible: God Himself decorates.
 He decorates the lives of His people with reminders, anticipation, and hope.

-A Decoration Festival to Start Every Week
+A Decoration Festival to Start Every Week of the Year

 This past Sunday, our Church was studying St. John’s account of the resurrection of Jesus Christ (John 20:1-18).
 John 20:1 reads, “Now on the first day of the week Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.”

-• Fred Burner writes this, “three time references stand at the gateway to our chapter — “the first day of the week, very early in the morning, while it was still dark outside…and they decorate the entrance to this most important of all historical spaces like garlands.”
+Fred Burner writes this, “three time references stand at the gateway to our chapter — “the first day of the week, very early in the morning, while it was still dark outside…and they decorate the entrance to this most important of all historical spaces like garlands.

-God hangs a fresh garland each and every week in countless sanctuaries and places of worship around the world.
-The weekly Sunday morning gathering of Christ’s body, Resurrection gatherings, are meant to function as decorative garlands for the week ahead.
+God hangs a fresh decorative garland each and every week in countless sanctuaries and places of worship around the world.
+The weekly Sunday gathering of Christ’s body, Resurrection gatherings, are meant to function as decorative garlands for the week ahead.

-• Just as the phrases of John 20:1 decorate the opening of the greatest Scriptural passage ever written, so the weekly corporate gathering of the Church hangs in beauty over our lives each new week.
+Just as the phrases of John 20:1 decorate the opening of the greatest Scriptural passage ever written, so the weekly gathering of the Church hangs in beauty over our lives each new week.

-What the Church does on Sunday mornings is not the culmination of the week behind it, but a decoration and promise for the week ahead.
-Each Sunday morning is a reminder for the coming week that Christ is risen; hope is secure; there is real forgiveness of sin, and real hope for eternal life.
+Each Sunday morning is a reminder for the coming week that Christ is risen; hope is secure; there is real forgiveness for our sin, and real hope for eternal life.

-• So much will come at us during the span of a week— personal challenges, bills, doctor visits, family struggles, personal temptations, etc. But God, in His wisdom and kindness, has chosen to decorate the beginning of each of our weeks with the proclamation of His Son’s death and resurrection, which is the most important news in all the world.
-It is always the most important news for us to hear and believe, the most important truths in our circumstances and our situations.
+So much will come at us during the span of a week— personal challenges, bills, doctor visits, family struggles, personal temptations, etc. But God, in His wisdom and kindness, has chosen to decorate the beginning of each of our weeks with the proclamation of His Son’s death and resurrection, which is the most important news in all the world.
+It is always the most important news for us to hear and believe, the most important truths in any circumstance or situation.
+And our Lord gathers into the fold of the Church each week to give it to us again, and again, and again.

 Each and every week, the Church of the Lord Jesus Christ hears again the good news of its salvation: Christ was crucified according to the Scriptures; He was buried, and He was raised according to the Scriptures.